daostack/dx-deployment-script/README.md

 The script is "dutchx_scripts\daoCreateDutchX.ts".

-DAO specs per network are in "dutchx_scripts\specsNewDaos".

 ### On Ganache

 ```
 npm run ganache
 npm run migrateContracts
-npm run script daoCreateDutchX
+npm run script daoCreateDutchX [full path to a config file]
 ```

+See "dutchx_scripts/example-config.json" on how to create a config file.

 ### On Kovan or Rinkeby

 Provide a nmemonic and url:

 ```
-npm run script -- -n "file turkey house..." -u "https://kovan.infura.io/..." daoCreateDutchX
+npm run script -- -n "file turkey house..." -u "https://kovan.infura.io/..." daoCreateDutchX  [full path to a config file]
 ```
+See "dutchx_scripts/example-config.json" on how to create a config file.

+## Troubleshooting

+### Nothing Happens

+If the script returns without executing your script, make sure that a node is listening on the url you provided in your provider configuration file.

 ### Nonce Errors Using Infura

-If you are using Infura and are experiencing "nonce too low" errors, then let the script know you are using Infura by either naming the network "kovan" in a providerConfig JSON file, or by supplying the --i option on the command line.
+If you are using Infura and are experiencing "nonce too low" errors, then let the script know you are using Infura by either naming the network "kovan" in a providerConfig JSON file, or by supplying the `--i` option on the command line.

 ### Help